ncatlab/nlab-content/pages/3/1/2/4/24213/content.md

 * Can we define a type of semi-simplicial types (i.e. infinity-semi-simplicial types) with $n$-simplices for all $n$?

-A first [sketch of definition](https://ncatlab.org/ufias2012/files/semisimplicial.v) was proposed by [[Vladimir Voevodsky]] in Coq, suggesting that defining such families requires to define restrictions, then to prove that restrictions of restrictions commute, but then also to prove higher-dimensional coherence conditions on restrictions.
+A first sketch of a definition was given in by [Voevodsky (2012)](#Voevodsky12), suggesting that defining such families requires to define restrictions, then to prove that restrictions of restrictions commute, but then also to prove higher-dimensional coherence conditions on restrictions.

-Hugo Herbelin worked on a formalization in Coq based on the presentation of $\Delta_i$ with face maps $d_i$.
-On 3/20/2013, he made available a [note](https://ncatlab.org/ufias2012/files/semi-simplicial.pdf) describing the construction in Coq extended with the principle of [[Uniqueness of Identity Proofs|uniqueness of identity proofs]] (UIP).
-UIP was used to cut down the need for higher-dimensional coherence, so morally, it meant that types were actually [[h-sets]].
+[[Hugo Herbelin]] worked on a formalization in [[Coq]] based on the presentation of $\Delta_i$ with face maps $d_i$.
+In [Heberlin (2013)](#Heberlin13) he describes the construction in [[Coq]] extended with the principle of [[uniqueness of identity proofs]] (UIP).
+UIP was used to cut down the need for higher-dimensional [[coherence]], so morally, it meant that types were actually [[h-sets]].
 The outcome of the formalization was however to precisely describe how to define an alternative "indexed", or "dependently-typed", presentation of semi-simplicial sets.

 To cut the need for higher-dimensional coherences, several extensions of type theory were considered:

 * Vladimir Voevodsky proposed Homotopy Type Theory (HTT), an extensional type theory with non-fibrant types and two equalities;

 * Fedor Part and Zhaohui Luo proposed a "Logic-enriched Homotopy Type Theory", in particular, they formalized a construction of semi-simplicial types in this logic using the Plastic proof assistant;

 * Thorsten Altenkirch, Paolo Capriotti and Nicolai Kraus proposed a two-level type theory generalizing HTT, leading to 2LTT by Dannil Annenkov, Paolo Capriotti, Nicolai Kraus and Christian Sattler, providing another construction of semi-simplicial types in an extended type theory;

 * According to Nicolai Kraus 2018, semi-simplicial types can also be constructed in Angiuli-Harper-Wilson's computational higher-dimensional type theory.

 ## Other approaches